-A wide range of identical goods or services sold characterizes a homogenous market.
-Generally, homogenous needs have little or no brand differentiation, and buyers have difficulty distinguishing one product from another, making it difficult to differentiate and create competition in the marketplace.
+A homogenous market is characterized by a wide range of identical goods or services sold.
+Generally, homogenous needs have little or no brand differentiation, and buyers have difficulty distinguishing one product from another.
+This makes it difficult to differentiate and create competition in the marketplace.
 As such, homogenous markets tend to be highly competitive, with suppliers competing on price and quality.

-A homogenous market represents a market in which all of the products or services offered are similar in quality and features, with little differentiation between them.
-In a homogenous market, the products or services provided are interchangeable, and consumers are unwilling to pay a premium for any particular brand or feature.
+A homogenous market is one in which all of the products or services offered are similar in quality and features, with little differentiation between them.
+In this market, the products or services provided are interchangeable, and consumers are unwilling to pay a premium for any particular brand or feature.

 Hhomogenous markets Examples